Professional, short version

 By 2001, when an agent agreed to represent my first novel, I had developed enough of a writerly identity to want to seek an M.F.A. degree.
 Having already earned (more than) my share of “traditional” degrees and happy enough with my teaching gigs at the time—a lectureship back in my old Harvard History and Literature home and adjunct positions at the Harvard Extension School and the Cambridge Center for Adult Education—I decided that the low-residency route made the most sense for me.
 I joined the inaugural fiction cohort at Queens University of Charlotte, where I received the M.F.A. in 2003.

-In early 2007, I moved to New York City to assume a full-time, writing-intensive job at The City University of New York (alma mater to both of my parents).
+In early 2007, I moved to New York City to assume a full-time, writing-intensive job at The City University of New York (CUNY; alma mater to both of my parents).
 I also began studying poetry, mainly via online courses, and am very pleased to have integrated poetry-writing into my formerly all-prose practice.
 Among the newer publications and websites I began writing for is Fiction Writers Review, where I was named a contributing editor in late 2010.
 I continued freelancing, especially as a book reviewer.